 You have no idea what it's like.

-What did it feel like yesterday when the president I understand called you personally to deliver the news that you would be pardoned?
+What did it feel like yesterday when the president, I understand, called you personally to deliver the news that you would be pardoned?

-I tell you what.
+I'll tell you what.

-Um it was totally unexpected.
+It was totally unexpected.

-Uh I listened to the message, and and uh the woman said, Lieutenant Bahana, this is Molly from President Trump's office.
+After I got off the phone with my dad, I listened to the message, and the woman said, Lieutenant Behanna, this is Molly from President Trump's office.

-He would like to talk to you, and if you would please give a call back when you get a chance.
+He would like to talk to you, and if you would, please give a call back when you get a chance.

-That's not that might be a message you saved for a few years, right?
+That might be a message you saved for a few years, right?

-Uh yeah, I think I might hang on to that, maybe make a recording of it.
+Yeah, I think I might hang on to that, maybe make a recording of it.

-Um let's go back to what happened here.
+Let's go back to what happened here.

-You in this is April 2008.
+This is April 2008.

 You were a young commander, right?

-You had a 17-man platoon as I understand it.
+You had a 17-man platoon, as I understand it.

-Yeah, 18 man platoon.
+Yeah, 18-man platoon.

-And you guys were struck, your men were struck by a massive IED.
+Your men were struck by a massive IED.

-You lost two of your soldiers, is that true?
+You lost two of your soldiers.

-And uh others were severely injured.
+And others were severely injured?

-Two of them were were my soldiers, yes, and and several wounded.
+Two of them were my soldiers, yes.

 Is that true?